lindseybowen/Budget-Tracker/README.md

 1. Download or close repository
 2. ```npm install``` to install the required npm packages to run
 ## Usage
-* Aapplicaation will be invoked by using the following command:
+* Application will be invoked by using the following command:
 ```
 node server.js
 ```
-* Open your brower and go to
+* Open your browser and go to
 ```
 http://locaalhost:3000
 ```